dnajd/ruby_tester/README.md

 Getting Started
 ================
-The spec folder has examples of:
+The test folder has examples of:

 * testing a rest service
 * testing a webpage with selenium